Future Trends in Digital Learning

 Gamification or game-based learning is another technique that is gaining popularity in digital learning.
 It combines the fun element of games with learning and is a popular choice for skills training.
 Consequently, retention is higher as concepts are put forward interestingly.
 Learners are also more engaged as games make learning fun.

 This technique also helps with experiential learning.
 Since it is just a game, mistakes do not have disastrous consequences and experiments are low-risk.
 The games expose learners to different situations they may find on the job and the program records the responses.
 Then, the games move forward based on decisions taken and end-result determines success or failure.
 In fields such as law enforcement and medicine, these provide risk-free learning as mistakes made do not cost human lives.

 Image Source -https://angelateachnow.wordpress.com/2017/06/30/mobile-learning

-With smartphones being the most used gadget by most people, mLearning (mobile learning) has a bright future in education.
-Mobile learning programs and languages are being developed to optimize the use of phones as educational tools.
-At present, several LMS and online learning programs have stepped into mLearning by developing apps that allow users to access content.
+With smartphones being the most used gadget by most people, eLearning (mobile learning) has a bright future in education.
+Mobile learning programs and languages are being developed to optimise the use of phones as educational tools.
+At present, several LMS and online learning programs have stepped into eLearning by developing apps that allow users to access content.
 By logging in, users have access to the web content through their phones.
 Users can also sync their calendars to the apps for learning schedules and reminders.
 The apps also allow in-app downloads that create provisions for offline learning.